EricPerbos/DAND-P1_Inferential_Statistics/README.md

 Ha:  µincongruent  – µcongruent  > 0

 We assume the distributions are normal/Gaussian.
-As there is only one sample tested twice (repeated measures), the sample size is below 30 (N=24) and the population standard deviation is unknown (estimated from our sample data), we will use a dependent t-test for paired samples, one-tailed in the positive direction.
+As there is only one sample tested twice (repeated measures), the sample size is below 30 (**N=24**) and the population standard deviation is unknown (estimated from our sample data), we will use a **dependent t-test for paired samples, one-tailed in the positive direction**.
 The degree of freedom used is n-1, when n represents the number of pairs.

 </br>